absolomb/absolomb.github.io/_posts/2018-05-04-HackTheBox-Tally.md

 ```

 Tim's password is `simplementeyo`.
-Let's open up the database.
+Let's open up the database with Keepass.
 We find three entries.
 The only one of real interest is some share credentials.

 ![keepass](/img/tally-keepass.png)